canneth/just-go-frontend/README.md

     <br />
     <br />
-    In this app, I attempt to create a user experience where all of this information is conveniently presented to help users spend less time pondering, and more time going!
+    In this app, I attempt to create a user experience where all of this information is conveniently presented to help users spend less time pondering and more time going!
   </p>
 </section>